-The Oceans cover around 70% of the earth surface and are home to an estimated 1 million species!
-Diving provides us with a unique insight into this liquid realm and enables us to explore the creatures and their environment that exist beneath the surface.
+The Oceans cover more than 70% of the surface of the earth, it is estimated that around 91% of ocean species have yet to be classified and that more than 80% of the oceans remain unexplored!
+Diving provides us with a unique, albeit relatively small, insight into this liquid realm and enables us to observe some of the creatures and their habitats that exist beneath the surface.

-I learnt to SCUBA dive in the UK when i was 18 alongside my Undergrad course in Marine Biology and Coastal Ecology at Plymouth University.
-Since then i have logged thousands of dives in countries throughout the world and qualified as a PADI Advanced Instructor.
-As a marine biologist i value diving as a way to further my understanding of aquatic life, I have dived in order to document specific sharks and their behavioural interactions, to assess the regeneration of habitats within Marine Protected Areas and of course for fun!
+As a marine biologist I value SCUBA diving as a way to further my understanding of aquatic life, I have dived in order to document specific sharks and their behavioural interactions, to assess the regeneration of habitats within Marine Protected Areas and to obtain images for photojournalism publications.

 Freediving is also a great way to explore the underwater world with a much reduced kit list!
-I obtained my PADI freediving qualification out in Cyprus several years ago, it’s important to remember that freediving is very different to snorkelling and i would urge anyone interested in pursuing this to do so with a qualified instructor (same goes for SCUBA of course!).
+I often explore a new area by freediving the location first, this allows me to check out the habitat and carry out an initial survey prior to a more in depth exploration on SCUBA.
+I obtained my PADI freediving qualification out in Cyprus several years ago, it’s important to remember that freediving is very different to snorkelling and I would urge anyone interested in pursuing this to do so with a qualified instructor (same goes for SCUBA of course!).